ArtHitParade

 Yet Piero is one of the best portrait innovators, after Andrea del Castagno in the timeline.
 His figures are painted from real models with great differentiation in facial features and eyes.
 The rich clothes are exquisitely painted.

-On March 25 in London, Sotheby's sells a half-length portrait of a beardless teenager in mixed technique tempera and oil on panel 49 x 35 cm, lot 109 estimated £ 4M.
+On March 25, 2021, Sotheby's sold for £ 4.6M a half-length portrait of a beardless teenager in mixed technique tempera and oil on panel 49 x 35 cm, lot 109.
 Please watch the video prepared by the auction house.
 The image is shared by Wikimedia.

 This full-face portrait is innovative, to be compared to the slightly biased portrait of men and to the classic profiles of women of that time.
 The young man is not identified but he belongs to the aristocracy by the sumptuous embroidery of his shirt and of his collar and by the silver brocades of his sleeveless jacket.
 He poses with kindness.